-The sector's location, adjacent to education facilities (Major Community Facilities on Structure Plan), the Town Centre Frame, major roads and the linear park (Major Open Space on the Structure Plan), as well as its proximity and visibility from Urban Residential areas, have strongly influenced the design concept.
+The sector's location, close to education facilities, Major Community Facilities, the Town Centre Frame, major roads and the linear park, as well as its proximity and visibility from Urban Residential areas, have influenced the design concept of the sector and the provision of appropriate links to surrounding areas.
 Key principles to consider in the wider development context of the sector are outlined below:

-- 5.1.1 The Major Community Facilities and Major Open Space "E" Sector is set within the wider context of the southern part of the DCP area comprising Town Centre Core and Frame and Urban Residential area.
-In combination with the Open Space Area the Local and Major Community Facilities Areas form a recognisable precinct between Anzac Avenue and the North/South Arterial Road.
-The open space system provides an integrated network of linear park, waterways, water bodies used for environmental and water quality and quantity management measures, landscaped areas, buffer areas, pedestrian and bicycle pathways and other open space and recreational areas. - 5.1.2 The proximity of the sector to the Town Centre Core and Frame and Urban Residential land use elements, together with the sectors location adjacent to education facilities (to the north and south) provides convenient vehicular and pedestrian access to a diverse range of community services and facilities and other types of open space. - 5.1.3 The major entry roads of North-South Arterial Road and Anzac Avenue have been positioned to create a strong urban design axis with views to the precinct.
-It will also provide a strong development corridor linking this precinct south along Anzac Avenue and north to existing and future residential villages.
-Memorial Drive provides an important connection from the precinct via the major entry roads of Discovery Drive, North-South Arterial Road and Anzac Avenue to the northern residential areas of the DCP, Mango Hill Village and the wider established and emerging residential areas in the locality.
-The context of the sector facilitates both the local and regional function of community, sporting and recreation, and open space facilities.
+5.1.1 The Major Open Space "F" Sector is set within the wider context of the southern part of the DCP area comprising Town Centre Core and Frame and Urban Residential area.
+The open space system provides an integrated network of linear park, waterways, water bodies used for environmental and water quality and quantity management measures, landscaped areas, buffer areas, pedestrian and bicycle pathways and other open space and recreational areas.

+The open space linear park forms an integrated and conveniently accessible link connecting the standard, medium and high density residential areas with the community and commercial services of the mixed use Town Centre Core and Frame areas as well as the diverse range of community services and facilities, recreation and sporting facilities and other types of open space within the Local and Major Community Facilities Areas to the south of the sector.

+5.1.2 The proximity of the sector to the Town Centre Core and Frame, Urban Residential and Major Community Facilities land use elements, together with the sectors location to education facilities (to the north and south) provides for convenient cycle and pedestrian access to a diverse range of surrounding community services and facilities, recreation and sporting facilities and other types of open space.

-- 5.1.4 The sector and adjacent community facilities (educational establishment) provides a diverse and comprehensive range of community services and facilities, recreation and sporting facilities and other types of open space conveniently accessible to the local and regional community. - 5.1.5 Pedestrian and bicycle circulation to the Sector will be a priority in the overall DCP area circulation and open space systems.
-The detailed design of the roads immediately adjoining the sector accommodate the pedestrian and bicycle movements associated with future uses. - 5.1.6 The Sector Plan Map shows the key parameters for development within the sector, as a framework for the implementation of the development requirements and guidelines contained in this sector plan (refer Figure 4).
+- 5.1.2 The adjacent Major Community Facilities "E" Precinct, the existing educational facilities and sporting fields and the linear park system in combination with the Major Open Space "F" Precinct Sector One, provides a diverse and comprehensive range of community services and facilities, recreation and sporting facilities and other types of open space conveniently accessible to the local and regional community. - 5.1.3 Pedestrian and bicycle circulation to the Sector will be a priority in the overall DCP area circulation and open space systems.
+The detailed design of the roads immediately adjoining the sector accommodate the pedestrian and bicycle movements associated with future uses. - 5.1.4 The Sector Plan Map shows the key parameters for development within the sector, as a framework for the implementation of the development requirements and guidelines contained in this sector plan (refer Figure 4).